anilrupnar/Deploying-Virtual-Browser/README.md

-# Neko Virtual Browser Project
+# Deploying Neko Virtual Browser in aws

 ## Overview
 Neko is an innovative, self-hosted virtual browser leveraging Docker and WebRTC technology.
 This project provides a fully functional, secure, and private browser in a virtual environment, enabling users to browse the internet safely and collaborate remotely.
 With its multi-user access feature, Neko is ideal for both personal and professional use cases, including secure browsing, team collaboration, and virtual events like watch parties.